-An abundance of historical and natural attractions, are coupled with the ability to ski on an active volcano, making Mount Ruapehu one of New Zealand's premier alpine location.
+An abundance of historical and natural attractions are coupled with the largest ski area in NZ and a volcanic summer walk propostion, making Mount Ruapehu one of New Zealand's premier alpine location.

 Towering above the desert in the middle of New Zealand's north island, breathtaking Mount Ruapehu is an active volcano with unimpeded, awe inspiring views reaching all the way to the coast.
 The remarkable alpine terrain is capped off by its own crater lake, warmed by volcanic activity, steaming at the summit.
 Mount Ruapehu is enjoyed year round by hikers, skiers, snowboarders, botanists, geologists and nature lovers alike.